(v1.11.5) SS Newcastle 1848 (Sinkable)

 -Connected dining saloon and aft lounge with cabins on either side

--Hand made painting of the SS Great Western
+-Hand-made painting of the SS Great Western

 -Various storage throughout the ship